hanifbaaba/hanifbaaba/README.md

  Hi there, I'm Hanif!👋

 -About Me 🚀
-I'm a passionate Fullstack web development with experience in React and Django.
+I'm a passionate Fullstack Engineer with experience in React and Django.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🔭 I’m currently working on A React AI Chatbot
 - 🌱 I’m currently learning Python framework Django